lupyuen/lupyuen.github.io/src/quickjs.md

         return JS_EXCEPTION;

     // Third Arg is ioctl() Parameter (int64)
     // TODO: What if it's int32?
-How to we pass a Pointer to Struct? is_bigint = JS_IsBigInt(ctx, argv[2]);
+How to pass a Pointer to Struct? is_bigint = JS_IsBigInt(ctx, argv[2]);
     if (JS_ToInt64Ext(ctx, &arg, argv[2]))
         return JS_EXCEPTION;